Characteristics of Planning

 Goals occasionally need to be changed.
 New sets of plans must be created in order for the organization to function continually, either by altering or updating the current ones.
 The organization is continuous since the planning process is continual.

-Planning is future-focused, it decides today to ensure the future of the organization could be favorable.
+Future-focused characteristics of planning means, it decides today to ensure the future of the organization could be favorable.
 Plans are created for potential future courses of action to make the best use of the resources at hand in order to effectively and efficiently achieve organizational goals.

 Organizations establish action plans, strategies, directives, guidelines, etc. to direct their future operations.
 To determine the potential future activities that would be ideal, the planning process employs a variety of tools and strategies.